 How many people are neurodivergent?

 Neurodivergence is caused by a variety of conditions including Autism Spectrum Disorder (ASD), dyslexia, dyspraxia, Attention Deficit Hyperactivity Disorder (ADHD), Down syndrome, Tourette’s and others that impact how someone experiences the world around them.
-For example, dyspraxia is a common disorder that affects movement and coordination; dyslexia involves difficulty in learning to read or interpreting words, letters, and other symbols; ASD is characterised by difficulties in social interaction, communication, and restricted or repetitive patterns of thought and behaviour; and people with ADHD can seem restless, may have trouble concentrating and may act on impulse.
+For example, dyspraxia is a common disorder that affects movement and coordination.
+Dyslexia involves difficulty in learning to read or interpreting words, letters, and other symbols.
+ASD is characterised by difficulties in social interaction, communication, and restricted or repetitive patterns of thought and behaviour.
+People with ADHD can seem restless, may have trouble concentrating and may act on impulse.

 It is estimated that around one in seven people (around 15% of people in the UK) are neurodivergent.
 More specifically, it is thought that 8% of people in the UK have ADHD, 10% have dyslexia, 8% have dyspraxia, 6% have dyscalculia, 1% have an autistic spectrum condition and 1% Tourette’s syndrome.
 What’s more, many people suffer from more than one condition that makes them neurodivergent.
 For example, approximately 1 in 2 people with ADHD have dyslexia, and 1 in 3 people with ADHD have autistic spectrum traits.

 Neurodiversity is not always obvious.
 These conditions all exist on a scale, severity differs from person to person, and they are not typically visible.
 Depending on the individual, neurodivergence can easily go undetected.